Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

 Although this behavior is unfair in relationships, it is not uncommon.
 The answer, "Nothing," in this context, is usually manipulative and immature, at best.
 A woman who answers in this manner knows why she is upset, but doesn't want to communicate it.
 She may be dishonest with herself.
 She may be trying to manipulate you.
 She may be playing games.
 In this instance, the more times you guess, and are wrong, the madder she will get.
 Unfortunately, it is not usually easy to determine if a woman truly doesn't know why she is upset, or if she is just trying to manipulate the situation.

-When a woman says that nothing is wrong, and she refuses to communicate further, but she becomes angrier with your inquiries, the best thing you can do is tell her to let her know if there is anything you can do to help.
-Then flee the situation.
+When a woman says that nothing is wrong, and she refuses to communicate further, but she becomes angrier with your inquiries, the best thing you can do is to ask if there is anything you can do to help.
+When she says no, then flee the situation.
 She will likely erupt on any unfortunate soul who wanders into her path.

 Nothing is wrong